• Skip to primary navigation

 It’s every bit as delicious as the best chocolate cake you’ve ever had.

-Traditional or a healthy version?
+Traditional vs. healthy

 You can use:

-• Regular flour, whole wheat or gluten-free flour
+- Regular flour, whole wheat, or gluten-free flour

-• Regular eggs or chia eggs
+- Regular eggs or chia eggs

-• Regular sugar, coconut sugar, or honey
+- Regular sugar, coconut sugar, or honey

-In this recipe, I have listed a lot of options for flour, sweetener and eggs.
+In this recipe, I ‘ve listed a lot of options for flour, sweetener and eggs.
 Each version is just as delicious, but you can tell a difference between the version with 1 cup of honey versus 2 cups of granulated / coconut sugar.

-The honey version is clearly less sweet than the other one but covered with the frosting, I think it’s still sweet enough!
+The honey version is clearly less sweet than the other one, but covered with the frosting, I think it’s still sweet enough!

-In case you’d like to make this cake egg-free or vegan, you can make this healthy chocolate cake with chia eggs.
+If you’d like to make this cake egg-free or vegan, you can make this healthy chocolate cake with chia eggs.
 It works great.

 Additionally, you have several choices for flour: whole wheat, white whole wheat, whole spelt or all-purpose flour.
 I’ve tried them all, and they all work.

-For a gluten-free version, I used my favorite gluten-free baking mix, this one from Bob’s Red Mill.
-Other brands might work in this recipe, but I can’t guarantee it because I haven’t tested it.
+For a gluten-free version, I used my favorite gluten-free baking mix, which is this one from Bob’s Red Mill.

 There’s a huge difference in baking times depending on which combination of flour, sugar and egg you use.
+You’ll need to keep a close eye on them.

-The Frosting
+The frosting

-When I originally posted this recipe, I posted it as a 9″x13″ cake with a different frosting recipe.
+Note: when I originally posted this recipe, I posted it as a 9″x13″ cake with a different frosting recipe.
 It was a mix of cocoa powder, honey or maple syrup, coconut oil, and nut butter to create some healthy chocolate fudge frosting.

 But it was too runny to fill this layer cake, so I went with a different option.
 What you see on this cake is my Chocolate Avocado Frosting.